6th December, 2016 in Electric bike news

 Momentum Electric was founded in 2012 by product design graduate, Ying-Tsao Tan.
 Since then Ying has concentrated on ‘moving everybody’ in the urban market, with the Upstart roadster-style electric bike built for speed and the Model T catering for practical comfort.

-The last three years has seen Ying working on the recently unveiled VIT-S. With the e-bike’s name making a play on the word vitesse, the concept behind this latest model is speed provided by an efficient motor, while keeping the bike’s weight as low as possible.
+The last few years has seen Ying working on the recently unveiled VIT-S. With the e-bike’s name making a play on the word vitesse, the concept behind this latest model is speed provided by an efficient motor, while keeping the bike’s weight as low as possible.

 We spoke to Ying-Tsao Tan to find out more about the development process behind the latest pedelec to be added the range.

-Pedelecs has just covered the Kickstarter launch of the VIT-S. Much has been made of the role of the Nidec motor on board your latest model.
+Much has been made of the role of the Nidec motor on board your latest model.
 Who are Nidec Copal?

 “The Nidec motor is the result of a joint venture between Itochu, the largest company in Japan with a market capitalisation US$22 billion, and Nidec Copal, the world’s number 1 precision motor manufacturer, wanting to enter the European and US mid-drive motor market.
 Nidec Copal has a long history developing automotive motor control technology and silent geared motors.”